raul23/search-ebooks/README.rst

-If we use the simple search query without tokens ``"turned into a democracy"``, we will only match the first occurrence of the given string, as show in the following `regex101.com demo <https://regex101.com/r/gSmRPc/1>`__:
+If we use the simple search query without tokens ``"turned into a democracy"``, we will only match the first occurrence of the given string, as shown in the following `regex101.com demo <https://regex101.com/r/gSmRPc/1>`__:

 .. image:: https://raw.githubusercontent.com/raul23/images/master/search-ebooks/readme/tips/simple_query_result.png
    :target: https://raw.githubusercontent.com/raul23/images/master/search-ebooks/readme/tips/simple_query_result.png